 - Log event message

 - Syslog message

-- Send email
+- · Send email

 - Send SMS message

 - 4. If no messaging actions are available, create them now.

-5. In the 'Available sensors' field, select the desired target's sensor.
+- 5. In the 'Available sensors' field, select the desired target's sensor.

-a.
+- a.
 Click the first to select a target component from the list.

-Peripheral Devices Temperature 1 b.
+b.
 Click the second to select the specific sensor for the target from the list.

-Peripheral Devices C. Click to add the selected sensor to the Report Sensors list box.
+c.
+Click to add the selected sensor to the Report Sensors list box.

 For example, to monitor the current reading of the Inlet 1, select Inlet 1 from the left field, and then select RMS Current from the right field.
-6. To report additional sensors simultaneously, repeat the above step to add more sensors.

-To remove any sensor from the 'Report sensors' list box, select it and click multiple selections, press Ctrl+click or Shift+click to highlight multiple ones.
+- 6. To report additional sensors simultaneously, repeat the above step to add more sensors. - To remove any sensor from the 'Report sensors' list box, select it and click .
+To make multiple selections, press Ctrl+click or Shift+click to highlight multiple ones.